MohammadAmini1998/Transfer-Learning-on-animals/README.md

 - **Depth**: With 16 layers, VGG16 is deeper than many earlier models, allowing it to capture more complex features.
 - **Performance**: VGG16 has been proven to perform well on a variety of image classification tasks, including the ImageNet challenge.

+For more details, you can refer to the [VGG16 paper](https://arxiv.org/abs/1409.1556).

 ## ResNet18

 ResNet18 is part of the ResNet (Residual Networks) family, which introduced the concept of residual learning.
 This architecture addresses the problem of vanishing gradients in deep networks by introducing skip connections, allowing gradients to flow more easily through the network.
 Key features of ResNet18 include: